FAIMS/Fieldmark-Documentation/docs/intro/field-record-types.md

 	- *string* allows for any and all text, including special characters and emojis (tapping a string input field on your mobile device will call up the standard keyboard),
 	- *number* will only accept numerals (tapping a number input field on your mobile device will call up the number pad), and
 	- *email* will accept email addresses (tapping an email input field on your mobile device will call up a keyboard with the @ key near the spacebar).
-2. The **Inbot Box** is a textarea which allows for multiple lines of free text, including special characters and emojis.
+2. The **Input Box** is a textarea which allows for multiple lines of free text, including special characters and emojis.

 ## Date and Time fields